-&lt;sup>51 Differential-mortality-corrected profiles are basically flat above age 50 (see Appendix B2).
-Using the 1998 and 2004 Insee wealth surveys, we find age-wealth profiles which are slightly declining after age 50 (the 70-to-79 and 80-to-89-year-old own about 90% of the 50-to-59-year-old level).
+&lt;sup>50 Differential-mortality-corrected profiles are basically flat above age 50 (see Appendix B2).
+Using the 1998 and 2004 Insee wealth surveys, we find age-wealth profiles which are slightly declining after age 50 (the 70to-79 and 80-to-89-year-old own about 90% of the 50-to-59-year-old level).
 However this seems to be largely due to top-wealth under-reporting in surveys.
 Using wealth tax data (see Zucman (2008, p.68)), we find that the fraction of the 70-to-79 and 80-to-89-year-old subject to the wealth tax (i.e. with wealth above 1 million €) is around 200%-250% of the corresponding fraction for the 50-to-59-year-old (average taxpayers wealth is similar for all age groups).
 This steeply rising profile does not show up at all in wealth surveys, and might also be under-estimated in estate tax data (e.g. because the elderly hold more estate-tax-exempt assets).
+However the upward trend in gifts clearly started before new tax incentives were put in place in the late of gifts since the 1980s merely led to a pause in the historical rise in the average age of receivers (currently about 45-year-old), but not to an absolute decline.

-&lt;sup>52 However the upward trend in gifts clearly started before new tax incentives were put in place in the late 1990s and 2000s, so it is hard to identify the the tax effect per se.
+&lt;sup>31 However the upward trend in gifts clearly started before new tax incentives were put in place in the late 1990s and 2000s, so it is hard to identify the the tax effect per se.
 For additional details, see Appendix B.